SUMup-database/SUMup-2023-compilation-scripts/README.md

 </h1>

 ## This repository contains the scripts used for compiling the different datasets
-[Another repository contains the raw data but kept private](https://github.com/SUMup-database/SUMup-2023) access can be granted to however wants to become a maintener.
+[Another repository contains the raw data but is kept private](https://github.com/SUMup-database/SUMup-2023).
+Access will be granted to however wants to become a maintener.

 ## Quick links:
 - [Latest official release (2022)](https://doi.org/10.18739/A24Q7QR58)